chakeega/glue_config_rules_and_remediation/README.md

  5. An SNS topic for notifications of Glue Job failures

 There are also manually triggered remediation lambdas in this package.
 ## Deployment Steps
 1. Upload the entire 'Lambdas' Folder into an S3 bucket - which will give you URIs in the format s3://bucket-name/Lambdas/codefile.py.zip - and use this bucket name for each S3 parameter.
-2. Create stacks from the CloudFormation templates in the CloudFormation folder
+2. Create stacks from the CloudFormation templates in the CloudFormation folder **[CLI COMMANDS BELOW]**
 ## Drawbacks
 - Enforcing Glue Connection SSL will only apply to JDBC or MongoDb connections
 - The Security Configuration remediating actions require creating a new KMS Key and a new security configuration which is then swapped with the existing one.